artturipa/myblog/csm_cis_summary/blog.md

 **Generic entitlement** is a product entitlement without a company.

+**External customers and/or partners can view and approve requests and change requests**.
+They can also see ITSM tickets that relate to a case they have access to.

+**CSM Guided Setup includes**
+* Percentage of activities completed
+* Controls to start, skip, and mark tasks as complete
+* Plugin management
+* Links between CSM and other applications (including ITSM, ITOM, SPM, KM, PPM)
+* A link to Community and FSM Guided Setup

 **Entitlement counter** calculates whenever a case with an associated entitlement is closed.
-It only runs if the _per unit_ field is enabled TO BE CHECKED
+It only runs if the _per unit_ field is enabled.

 **Cases can be created from questions on portals by:**
 * Service Agents